Month: August 2017

 Dancing Dragonfly Winery 2013 120th Avenue, Saint Croix Falls, WI 54024 Continue reading

-Crispy Crunchy Dilly Beans
+Crispy Crunchy Dilly Beans Recipe

-You had me at Crispy.
+You had me at crispy.dilly beans

 This recipe is why I fell in love with canning.
 I was a veggie virgin when it came to home preserving, only having canned jams and jellies before.
 I fell hard for these crispy pods packed with flavor that make you pucker up and smile at the same time.

-I add more of certain spices; dill, garlic or pepper flakes to different jars as I go along knowing that certain family and friends who get jars have certain taste preferences… like my parents, who like them heavy on the dill- or my boys who like the garlic kicked up a few notches.
-This is one of the reasons I LOVE home canning; you need to follow the recipe’s basic vinegar to produce ratios and processing times- but there is so much room for playing with spices and crafting something specifically for someone :-)!
+I add more of certain spices—dill, garlic, or pepper flakes—to different jars as I go along, knowing that certain family and friends who get jars have certain taste preferences… like my parents who like them heavy on the dill, or my boys who like the garlic kicked up a few notches.
+This is one of the reasons I LOVE home canning.
+You need to follow the recipe’s basic vinegar to produce ratios and processing times—but there is so much room for playing with spices and crafting something specifically for someone :-)!

-One thing I have learned the hard way year after year is one of the keys to this recipe is NOT boiling the jars to process- but a steady simmer for 10 minutes.
-If you get them going with a hard boil (like most hot water canning calls for) you’ll end up with tasty dilly beans- but they won’t hold their crispness.
+One thing I have learned the hard way year after year is one of the keys to this recipe is NOT boiling the jars to process, but a steady simmer for 10 minutes.
+If you get them going with a hard boil (like most hot water canning calls for) you’ll end up with tasty dilly beans—but they won’t hold their crispness.
 And crunching into a crispy green bean in winter that tastes like it was picked yesterday is a big part of why I make these.

-Dilly Beans
+Dilly Beans Recipedilly beans

 Ingredients: